merll/docker-map/docs/guide/containers/maps.rst

 Container landscapes with ContainerMap
 --------------------------------------
-The implementation of :class:`~dockermap.map.container.ContainerMap` aims to address both issues.
+The implementation of :class:`~dockermap.map.container.ContainerMap` aims to address both aforementioned issues.

 * It configures the creation and start of containers, including their dependencies.
 * Shared resources (e.g. file systems, unix domain sockets) can be moved to shared volumes; permissions can be adjusted